pixelminds/pinebook_dwm/02_config.md

 ### Trackpad refinement: tapping and scrolling

 As I already said, trackpads are far from being a mouse replacement, but you can make it sweeter by adding tap-to-click functionality.
-There are a number of sites explaining how to do it, like [https://www.rockyourcode.com/get-your-touchpad-working-on-manjaro-i3/][this one].
+There are a number of sites explaining how to do it, like [this one](https://www.rockyourcode.com/get-your-touchpad-working-on-manjaro-i3/).
 You just need to build a config file named `30-touchpad.conf`,containing the following code, and place it in `/etc/X11/xorg.conf.d/`.
 ```
 Section "InputClass"
    Identifier "touchpad"